Healing the Grieving Heart of America

 - JOIN in a sacred ceremony for healing and transformation

-Dr. Terri Daniel, CT, CCTP is a clinical chaplain, certified trauma professional and end-of-life educator certified in death, dying and bereavement by the Association of Death Education and Counseling.
-Her workshops help the dying and the bereaved find healing through meditative, ceremonial and therapeutic processes that focus on inner transformation rather than external events.
+Dr. Terri Daniel is an interfaith hospice chaplain, grief counselor and end-of-life educator.
+She is certified in death, dying and bereavement by The Association of Death Education and Counseling, and in trauma care by the International Association of Trauma Professionals.
+Her workshops and classes help the dying and the bereaved find healing through meditative, ceremonial and therapeutic processes that focus on inner transformation rather than external events.
+She is the founder of the Conference on Death and Afterlife Studies, and the Ask Doctor Death podcast.